WatadaShingo/tsunami-1d/phase-correction/0README.txt

 4. Final note
 	The programs and scripts are provided for demostration purpose only.
+	To apply the phase correction to other time series data, the FFTW.sh or SAC_fft.sh scripts must be modified to incorporte the new sampling interval and number of data points.
 	The basic preprocessing steps required for real time series data analysis have been omitted.